ros2/ros2_documentation/source/Tutorials/FastDDS-Configuration/FastDDS-Configuration.rst

 Now open three terminals and do not forget to source the setup files and to set the required environment variables.
 On the first terminal run the publisher node, and the subscriber node on the other two.
-You should see that only the first subscriber node is receiving the messages from both topics.
+You should see that only the first subscriber node receives the messages from both topics.
 The second one could not complete the matching process in the ``/async_topic`` because the publisher prevented it, as it had already reached its maximum of matched publishers.
 Consequently, only the messages from the ``/sync_topic`` are going to be received in this third terminal: